Nocko Joković

 Novica "Nocko" Joković (Новица "Ноцко" Јоковић; born 3 July 1973) is a Danish former professional footballer who played as a striker.
-Born in Denmark, he is of Serbian descent.

 Club career

 Joković started playing football for hometown club Silkeborg IF, before moving to AGF's youth academy at age 15.
 He made his professional debut for the club on 12 August 1992, starting in a 1–0 win over Lyngby.
 He played for the club until 1996, where he returned to Silkeborg.
 After a successful spell, he returned to AGF again in 2000.
 He was released from the club in January 2002 after disciplinary issues during practice.

 After being a free agent for two months, Joković moved to Scottish club Livingston where he joined compatriot Morten Petersen.
 He left as his contract expired at the end of the 2001–02 season, which saw Livingston finish third in the Scottish Premier League while Joković made only three appearances in which he did not score.
 In August 2002, Joković left for Faroese club Havnar Bóltfelag and was part of the team winning the top tier 1. deild before leaving in October 2002 after the season.

 Joković returned to Denmark after almost a year as a free agent, signing a two-year contract with Danish 1st Division club Randers FC on 15 August 2003.
 He retired from football in January 2005 after a spell plagued by knee injuries, and with only two appearances.
 His stint with Randers had a legal aftermath, and in January 2009 he sued his former club through Spillerforeningen (The Danish Player Association) in a dispute over unpaid insurance money.
 Randers was sentenced to pay a fee of DKK 150,000 in damages to Joković in March 2010.